IHTSDO/release-validation-framework/README.md

 Database Setup
 ------------------
-The RVF currently requires a local database to be available as per the settings defined in execution-service.properties below.
+The RVF currently requires a local MySQL database to be available.
-Setting up this database and user can be done using the following mysql code:
+Setting up this database and user can be done using the following:
 ```
+CREATE DATABASE rvf_master;

 CREATE USER 'rvf_user'@'localhost'
-// alternatively more secure: CREATE USER 'rvf_user'@'localhost' IDENTIFIED BY 'password_here';
+// Alternatively give a password: CREATE USER 'rvf_user'@'localhost' IDENTIFIED BY 'password_here';

 GRANT ALL PRIVILEGES ON *.* TO 'rvf_user'@'localhost';
 ```
+Be sure to include details of the connection in the execution-service.properties file mentioned below.
-The rvf_user should not be restricted to the rvf_master database schema, as it will be required to generate new databases for each release (both existing and prospective) that it receives.
+The privileges of the user 'rvf_user' should not be restricted to the 'rvf_master' database because additional databases will be generated for each SNOMED release.

-### Configuration Folder
+### Configuration
-The services in the RVF can be configured using property files.
-Default values for the services are included in the jar files.
-However, it is possible to override the default values by providing property files for each of the services.
+There are various services that can be configured.
+There are default values but these can be overriden using properties files.
 The following is a list of property files that can be used to configure services:

 |File name | Description | RVF deployment location |